Using the Interview feature

 We suggest that you record interviews to review your interviewing skills as well as share the actual voice of the customer with your team.
 Each team starts off with US $20 in free transcription credit, though some programs may purchase additional credit.
 Additionally, you may purchase credit directly in the platform if you need more.

 If you are with your interviewee/s in-person you may use the recording feature within the platform.
 Make sure your computer or device is located at a good distance between both yourself and the interviewee/s.
+You need to keep the transcription portion of the software open, though you may open another tab if you'd like to access your notes at the same time.
+We also suggest testing your set up before attempting to record a live interview.

 If you are calling or conducting your interview remotely use a recording tool that works with the tool you are using.
 When the recording is finished you may upload the file into the Transcription tab of the Interview.